- What is federalism?

 Have students read Handout A: James Madison and the Bonus Bill and answer the questions.

 Choose five students and assign them the roles of James Madison, James Wilson, Ben Franklin, Roger Sherman, and Rufus King.
-Let them know that next class you will invite them to improvise a scene that might have taken place at the Constitutional Convention during debate on Madison’s proposal that Congress be given power to grant charters of incorporation for the construction of canals.
-In their role play, they should include: Madison, Wilson, and Franklin’s reasons for suggesting and supporting the proposal and Sherman and King’s reasons for objecting to the proposal.
+Let them know that they will improvise a scene that might have taken place at the Constitutional Convention in 1787 during debate on Madison’s proposal that Congress be given power to grant charters of incorporation for the construction of canals.
+They should base their role play on Handout A: James Madison and the Bonus Bill, under The Constitutional Convention heading.
+Their dialogue should make clear Madison, Wilson, and Franklin’s reasons for suggesting and supporting the proposal and Sherman and King’s reasons for objecting to the proposal.

-Arrange desks in a circle.
+Arrange at least 19 desks in a circle.
 Using a hat, nametag, or other object, designate one student to play the role of “President Madison.”
 Give the other students, who will serve as “Congress,” one slip each from Handout B: Article I, Section 8 Slips.

-Display Handout C: To Veto, or Not to Veto.
-Reveal the first proposed federal law, taking care not to reveal the outcome.
+Using Handout C: To Veto, or Not to Veto, either display the first proposed federal law, or simply read it aloud, taking care not to reveal the outcome.
 Members of “Congress” should examine their slip from Handout B and decide if it gives them the power to pass this bill.
 If they believe it does, they should raise their hand and explain their reasoning to the group.

 “President Madison” should now decide whether to sign or veto it.
 Remind the student playing Madison that s/he should assess the constitutionality of the proposal as President Madison would have.
 Reveal the outcome using Handout C. Have students pass their slip or President Madison object to the person to their left.
-Repeat the activity for the rest of the proposed laws.
+Repeat the activity for each of the remaining proposed laws on Handout C.

 Ask students to recall Sherman and King’s objections to the proposed power of Congress to grant charters of incorporation for the construction of canals.
 Have any of those objections become relevant today?